ou-jiajian/VITA-Audio/README.md

 python tools/inference_sts.py
 ```

+- Set `model_name_or_path` to VITA-Audio weights.
+- Set `audio_tokenizer_path` to the path of the audio encoder.
+- Set `flow_path` to the path of the audio decoder.

 ## Evaluation

-Evaluate with SQA, ASR, and TTS benchmarks
+Evaluate SQA, ASR, and TTS benchmarks
 ```
 bash scripts/deepspeed/evaluate_sts.sh
 ```